 - At least 30 other diverse student groups are tackling environmental, social and development issues around the world.

-The Sustain SU Bike Library enables students, staff and faculty to get around a little more easily and affordably while reducing their impact on the environment.
-The service lends out bicycles for free, requiring only a security deposit.
+The Sustain SU Bike Library & Workshop enables students, staff and faculty to get around a little more easily and affordably while reducing their impact on the environment.
+The service rents out bicycles in the warmer months and provides a workshop for fixing bikes year-round.

 The mandate of the Bike Library is to: